-The Bike Medic scheme has been created as a response to a surge in the number of NHS Forth Valley staff commuting by bike or ebike and will be available from Monday 21 September.
+The Bike Medic scheme has been created as a response to a surge in the number of NHS Forth Valley staff commuting by bike and was launched in September 2020.

 The Bike Medic service can be contacted on 03333 208635